 A founding advisor to The Moth, Josh served on the organization's board of directors, where he played a lead role developing The Moth Radio Hour, now on nearly 400 stations worldwide.
 He created and directs the Erikson Prize for Mental Health Media and the Arts in Mind conversation series on the intersection of creative arts and psychology, co-hosted by the New School in New York City.
 He serves on the board of PEN Center USA.

-In the spring of 2015, Josh was appointed the next executive director and writer-in-residence of the Beverly Rogers, Carol C. Harter Black Mountain Institute at the University of Nevada Las Vegas.
+Josh is the executive director and writer-in-residence of the Beverly Rogers, Carol C. Harter Black Mountain Institute at the University of Nevada Las Vegas.

 Josh has taught creative writing (usually literary non-fiction) at The New School, New York University, Washington College (where he was director of the Rose O'Neill Literary House), the Bread Loaf Writer's Conference, and The Power of Narrative Conference at Boston University.

 With Harold Holzer, he co-edited In Lincoln's Hand an anthology of original original manuscripts with original essays by John Updike, Toni Morrison, Tony Kushner, Bill Clinton, and many more.

 His honors include residencies at Yaddo, MacDowell, the Blue Mountain Center, and the Norman Mailer Center; a Rosalynn Carter fellowship in mental health journalism at the Carter Center; a Japan Society Media Fellowship; and the Frank Whiting scholarship at the Bread Loaf Writer’s Conference.
 Josh was a 2005-06 fellow in non-fiction literature at the New York Foundation for the Arts.